ezell38/Claw_Project_Max_Elias/README.md

 while True:
+# This section makes sure it only runs the code once per button press
     if btn.value and lastButtonState == 0:
         btndown = not btndown
+# This section tells the servo that if the button last rotated backwards it needs to go forwards
         if btndown is True:
             print("Forward")
             my_servo.throttle = 1.0
             time.sleep(2.0)
             print("Stop")
             my_servo.throttle = 0.0
             time.sleep(2.0)
+# This section tells the servo that if it last rotated forwards it needs to go backwards
         else:
             print("Reverse")
             my_servo.throttle = -1.0